janEntikan/panda3d-docs/programming/internal-structures/procedural-generation/custom-vertex-format.rst

       format = GeomVertexFormat::register_format(unregistered_format);

-You should always register a format with a syntax similar to the above: that is, you should use the return value of registerFormat as your new, registered format object, and discard the original format object.
+You should always register a format with a syntax similar to the above: that is, you should use the return value of register_format as your new, registered format object, and discard the original format object.
 (The returned format object may be the same format object you started with, or it may be a different object with an equivalent meaning.
 Either way, the format object you